strongloop/smartprofiling-example-app/README.md

 > On the demo application you should see the graph drop after a few seconds.
 > This is due to the increased overhead caused by full profiling.

-After a short while, you can click "Stop" on the profiler in Arc to terminate the profile.
+After few seconds click "Stop" on the profiler in Arc to terminate the profile.

 #### Start the Profiler in Smart Profiler Mode